VCCAA

 The Board meets at 7:30

-pm on the third Monday of every month at the Camarillo Inn,
+pm on the third

 located at 165 Daily Drive in Camarillo.
-Thanks to Mr. & Mrs. Paul Lu for generously donating the use
+Thanks to Mr. &

 of their facility!
-All members are
+All

 welcome to attend.
-Please contact your
+Please

-city representative for further information.
+contact any board member for further information.

 Historical Society